-397 Commonwealth was built in 1924 on a vacant lot by the W. H. Whitcomb Construction Company for the Moorland Company.
-It is shown as the owner on the original building permit application, dated March 14, 1924, and as the assessed owner from 1924 through 1927.
+397 Commonwealth was built in 1924 on a vacant lot by the W. H. Whitcomb Construction Company.
+It was built for the Moorland Company, which shown as the owner on the original building permit application, dated March 14, 1924.

 The rear of the lot on which 397 Commonwealth was built extends north to Marlborough Street and has a secondary street address of 446 Marlborough.
 397 Commonwealth also occasionally appears with the address 399 Commonwealth.

 The architect indicated on the original building permit application is H. B. Andrews of 40 Court Street in Boston.
 There is no architect of that or similar name listed in the City Directories for the period, nor is there any architect listed at 40 Court.
 It appears that the architect may have been Hiram Bertrand Andrews, a civil engineer and expert on reinforced concrete, who, in the 1920s, was a partner in the engineering firm of Andrews, Tower, and LaValle, of Springfield, Massachusetts.

 The Morland Company purchased the land for 397 Commonwealth on July 25, 1923, from real estate dealer William H. Ross.
 He had purchased it on December 26, 1922, from the estate and heirs of Charles Edward Cotting, who had died in July of 1920.
 He and his wife, Ruth Stetson (Thompson) Cotting, had lived at 404 Marlborough.

 Charles Cotting had purchased the lot on March 1, 1904, from Alexander Agassiz, who had purchased it on January 17, 1901, from Frederick Ayer.